-(1) Upon simplified implementation of clauses 1 and 2 of subsection 1 of § 20 of this Act, the identity of a customer or of the customer's representative may be verified on the basis of information obtained from a credible and independent source also at the time of establishment of the business relationship, provided that it is necessary for not disturbing the ordinary course of business.
-In such an event the verification of identity must be carried out as quickly as possible and before the taking of binding measures.

-(2) Upon implementation of clauses 3-5 of subsection 1 of § 20 of this Act, the obliged entity may choose the extent of performance of the duty and the need to verify the information and data used therefore with the help of a credible and independent source.

-(3) Clause 6 of subsection 1 of § 20 of this Act may be applied in accordance with the simplified procedure, provided that a factor characterising a lower risk has been established and ay least the following criteria are met: 1) a long-term contract has been concluded with the customer in writing, electronically or in a form reproducible in writing;
+- (1) Upon simplified implementation of clauses 1 and 2 of subsection 1 of § 20 of this Act, the identity of a customer or of the customer's representative may be verified on the basis of information obtained from a credible and independent source also at the time of establishment of the business relationship, provided that it is necessary for not disturbing the ordinary course of business.
+In such an event the verification of identity must be carried out as quickly as possible and before the taking of binding measures. - (2) Upon implementation of clauses 3-5 of subsection 1 of § 20 of this Act, the obliged entity may choose the extent of performance of the duty and the need to verify the information and data used therefore with the help of a credible and independent source. - (3) Clause 6 of subsection 1 of § 20 of this Act may be applied in accordance with the simplified procedure, provided that a factor characterising a lower risk has been established and at least the following criteria are met:

-2) payments accrue to the obliged entity in the framework of the business relationship only via an account held in a credit institution or the branch of a foreign credit institution registered in the Estonian commercial register or in a credit institution established or having its place of business in a contracting state of the European Economic Area or in a country that applies requirements equal to those of Directive (EU) 2015/849 of the European Parliament and of the Council;

-3) the total value of incoming and outgoing payments in transactions made in the framework of the business relationship does not exceed 15 000 euros a year.
+1) a long-term contract has been concluded with the customer in writing, electronically or in a form reproducible in writing; - 2) payments accrue to the obliged entity in the framework of the business relationship only via an account held in a credit institution or the branch of a foreign credit institution registered in the Estonian commercial register or in a credit institution established or having its place of business in a contracting state of the European Economic Area or in a country that applies requirements equal to those of Directive (EU) 2015/849 of the European Parliament and of the Council; - 3) a limit has been set to the total value of incoming and outgoing payments in transactions.
+[RT I, 10.07.2020, 1 entry into force 20.07.2020]